Hollywood Hills rooftop unit replacement: readings, photos, and handoff.

 Local proof angle for Hollywood Hills rooftop unit replacement.

-The page is built for homeowners comparing scopes, not shopping a generic equipment coupon.
+A bid that names the failure mode is more honest than a bid that names a discount.
 For Hollywood Hills, the scope should explain how crane or stair access, long line sets, anchoring, and condensate routes affects equipment placement, airflow, controls, drainage, finish protection, and the final owner record.
 A city-service page only earns its keep when it gives the homeowner a sharper checklist than a broad Los Angeles service page.

 That is why the rooftop package unit conversation starts with the home: steep lots, concealed equipment, glass-heavy rooms, and guest units.
 The same service can be easy in a flat postwar attic and difficult in a hillside remodel, ADU, condo stack, or coastal roof.
 The proposal should make those constraints visible before the old system is removed.